Skip to content

 Table of Contents

-The California Invasion of Privacy Act (CIPA), not to be confused with the Children's Internet Protection Act, is a 1967 California wiretapping statute that now applies to website tracking technologies.
+The California Invasion of Privacy Act (CIPA) is a wiretapping statute dating back to 1967 that now applies to website tracking technologies.
 Under CIPA, websites must obtain prior, explicit consent before any third-party tool captures or transmits user data.
-Violations carry statutory damages of $5,000 per incident with no proof of harm required.
-CIPA compliance means ensuring that tracking scripts, pixels, and session replay tools do not fire until a user actively consents.
+Violations carry statutory damages of $5,000 per violation, or 3x actual damages, whichever is greater.

 This guide explains what CIPA is, which sections apply to websites, which technologies create legal exposure, how CIPA differs from the CCPA, and the practical steps you can take today to reduce your risk.